gslin/trac-references-email-decorator/README.md

 ## Background

-Amazon SES will change header's `Message-ID` to its own format, which causes mail clients unable to identify the first mail and other followings are in the same thread.
+Amazon SES changes header's `Message-ID` to its own format, which causes mail clients unable to identify the relation of threading.
 (Mails from second mail have `References` field.)

-This plugin is a workaround plugin.
-It will copy `Message-ID` to `References` if no `References` field existed, which rebuild relationship between first mail and other followings.
+This plugin implements an workaround.
+It will copy `Message-ID` to `References` if no `References` field existed, therefore rebuild relationship between first mail and followings.

 ## Install

+Only tested on Trac 1.4, but may work on Trac 1.2 since it uses `IEmailDecorator` only.

     pip install git+https://github.com/gslin/trac-references-mail-decorator.git